rajat5ranjan/OpenVino-People-Counter-App-IntelEdgeAI/README.md

 The counter will use the Inference Engine included in the Intel® Distribution of OpenVINO™ Toolkit.
 The model used should be able to identify people in a video frame.
 The app should count the number of people in the current frame, the duration that a person is in the frame (time elapsed between entering and exiting a frame) and the total count of people.
 It then sends the data to a local web server using the Paho MQTT Python package.

-You will choose a model to use and convert it with the Model Optimizer.

 ![architectural diagram](./images/arch_diagram.png)

 ## Requirements